sperrys/Chateau/README.md

 	- `"content"`

 Response:
 	- If successful, `"type": "SingleMessageRecvResponse", "status": 200`, and `"sender"` and `"content"` goes to whoever gets the message.
-"SingleMessageSendRespinse" with "status" to whoever sent the message.
+A "SingleMessageSendResponse" with `"status": 200` is sent to whoever sent the original single message request.

-	- If failure, `"type": ErrorResponse, "status": 200`
+	- If failure, `"type": ErrorResponse, "status": 400`